Luminoid/blog/source/_posts/Swift-Features.md

 ### Optionals
 An *optional* represents two possibilities: Either there is a value, and you can unwrap the optional to access that value, or there isn’t a value at all.
 Optionals of *any* type can be set to `nil`, not just object types.
+The Swift language defines the postfix `?` as syntactic sugar for the named type `Optional<Wrapped>`, which is defined in the Swift standard library.

 #### Forced Unwrapping
 `optional!`: forced unwrapping of the optional’s value